NSO-developer/nso-gitbook/cisco-iosxr_gnmi/README-rebuild.md

     9.2 Removing Deprecated Nodes from the Schema
     9.3 Identifying Problematic XPath Expressions Causing Performance Degradation in NSO 9.4 Solving Issues Related to the NSO Brownfield Feature
+  10. Advanced: How to Determine When a NED Upgrade is Required 10.1 Example
+    10.2 Analysing the Incompatibilities
+    10.3 Suppressing Alarms for YANG Revision Mismatches
 ```